 Because student or faculty goals and interests may change over time, and because people may have stylistic "mismatches," it is important to note that the advisor-advisee relationship may change based upon initiative from either participant.
 Before this change takes place formally, or another advisor is secured, we encourage both participants to discuss the matter.
 This initial step facilitates the professional treatment of these matters and precludes miscommunication by other parties.
 If it is determined that the student should make a change in advisor from their initial first year assignment, students should talk with a potential new advisor about their current interests and long term plans.
-The student should reach an agreement with a prospective new advisor, discuss the change with the initial advisor, and submit a Change of Advisor form to the Student Services Coordinator, Emily Cornell, in 340 HEDCO.
+The student should reach an agreement with a prospective new advisor, discuss the change with the initial advisor, and submit a Change of Advisor form to spsy@uoregon.edu.